fegamon/basic_api_for_db_CRUD/README.md

 - ```uvicorn app:app --reload```

-Where ```--reload```  is to auto load the server time to you save a new changue in any file.
+Where ```--reload```  is for auto load the server every time you save a new change in any file.

 ## FastAPI Panel - Make CRUD to database

 Go to```http://localhost:8000/docs```in your browser.
-You'll can see the FastAPI panel Where you'll can make calls to the different methods to make CRUD to darabase.
+You'll can see the FastAPI panel Where you'll can make calls to the different methods to make CRUD to the table.

 ![FastAPI panel](img/fastapi_panel.png)

 ### Important
 - If you call to method to drop the table, you'll have to restart the server to create a new table again.
-- **id** key into the json objects, is not needed to insert, because it is autoincrementals.
+- **id** key into the json objects, is not needed to insert, because it is autoincremental.